Last Updated: July 17, 2020

-“Personal Data” has the meaning set forth in the applicable Data Privacy Law.
+“Personal Data” has the meaning set forth in the applicable Data Protection Law.

-“Process” has the meaning set forth in the applicable Data Privacy Law.
+“Process” has the meaning set forth in the applicable Data Protection Law.

-“Processing” has the correlative meaning to Process as set forth in the applicable Data Privacy Law.
+“Processing” has the correlative meaning to Process as set forth in the applicable Data Protection Law.

-“Processor” has the meaning set forth in the applicable Data Privacy Law.
+“Processor” has the meaning set forth in the applicable Data Protection Law.